LivingLabPlus/demand-foresight-citation/readme.md

 ### Getting Started

 1. **Install Required Packages**:
-   Ensure that dependencies like Streamlit, Pinecone, OpenAI, LangChain, and Google Sheets API are installed.
+   Ensure that dependencies like Streamlit, Pinecone, OpenAI, LangChain are installed.

 2. **Configure Secrets**:
-   Store sensitive keys (e.g., API keys for OpenAI, Pinecone, and Google Sheets) in the Streamlit `secrets` configuration file.
+   Store sensitive keys (e.g., API keys for OpenAI and Pinecone, etc.) in the Streamlit `secrets` configuration file.

 3. **Run the Application**:
    Start the application by running `streamlit run index.py` from the terminal.

 ### Additional Information

-- **Authentication**: The app uses a configuration file (`users.yaml`) for managing user credentials.
-This file should be configured securely and updated as needed.
-- **Document Storage**: Document data is managed through Google Sheets, Pinecone, and session state.
+- This app authenticates users using a JWT token provided as a query parameter.
+Once validated, the token is stored in cookies, allowing users to remain authenticated without re-entering the token each time.

 ---